Preciousdamn/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that reverse its input
+ a script that removes all letters c and C from input